 Celebrating an Important Civil Rights Law

-One year ago, July 26, 2020 marked the 30th anniversary of an important and influential piece of civil rights legislation that has impacted all sectors of life — the Americans with Disabilities Act (also known as the ADA).
+Three years ago, July 26, 2020 marked the 30th anniversary of an important and influential piece of civil rights legislation that has impacted all sectors of life — the Americans with Disabilities Act (also known as the ADA).

 Background of the ADA

 In 1971, a judge in New York declared that the most discriminated population in the United States is those with disabilities, and several other judges agreed.
 According to the last U.S. Census figures, about 54.5 million Americans have some type of disability—nearly 20% of the U.S. population.
-However, in the 1970’s, public buildings and transportation were not accessible to many.
+However, in the 1970’s, public buildings and transportation were not accessible to many disabled individuals.
 In particular, the public education system profoundly discriminated against children with disabilities.
 Before 1973, roughly one million children per year were left out of the school system and another three million children were not accommodated in the classroom.
 The education issue was not corrected until the Education for All Handicapped Children Act.
 But this legislation made it clear that this was just the beginning of the need to change the situation of discrimination against the disabled.